 If you read my previous post, then you know that Monday was my One Year Blogiversary!
 As with any birthday or holiday, I always say why celebrate for one day when you can celebrate all week!?
-With that being said, I’m sharing more personal posts all week so that you can get to know more about me and my experiences thus far with MSL!
+That’s why, I’m sharing more personal posts all week so that you can get to know more about me.
+And my experiences thus far with MSL of course!

-Since I love reading posts from other bloggers about what they have learned from blogging, I wanted to share what I’ve learned during the past year!
+Since I love reading posts from other bloggers about what they have learned from blogging, I wanted to share what I’ve learned from blogging during the past year!

 - Blogging is SO Rewarding!
 Every day I’m amazed by the emails I get from companies wanting to work with me…WITH ME!
 Like what?!
-Every time I get an email about a collaboration, whether from a well-established or a start-up company, I get super excited.
-What’s equally as exciting is hearing from my readers that they loved a certain post or that they could relate to it.
+Every time I get an email about a collaboration, whether from a well-established or a start-up company, I get excited.
+What’s equally as exciting is hearing from my readers that they love a certain post or can relate to it.
 I love that I’ve created a community that can just talk about fashion and beauty.
 A community that puts aside our differences and focus on our shared interests.
 For these reasons and many others, I can honestly say that blogging SO worth it.

 - Blogging is HARD!
 I know this point seems to contradict #1, but if you’re a blogger, you understand this!
 As I briefly mentioned in Monday’s post, blogging isn’t as “easy” as it seems to be.
-For each post I take at least 100 photos (usually around 150) just to get 8-15 really good ones and I spend hours writing and editing exactly what I’m going to say in the post as well as linking every item that is featured.
-You’re probably thinking that it doesn’t sound too bad but the amount of hours I put in per week to create 3-4 new posts a week would probably shock you.
-I’m by no means complaining about it because I absolutely love what I do, but the point is that if you’re friends with a blogger or if you follow one and think wow their life is so easy – they just have to look cute in clothes – please reconsider your perspective.
+For each post I take at least 100 photos (usually around 150) just to get 8-15 really good ones.
+Then, I spend hours writing/editing what I’m going to say in the post and linking every item featured.
+You’re probably thinking that it doesn’t sound too, bad but the amount of hours I put in per week to create 3-4 new posts a week would probably shock you.
+I’m by no means complaining about it.
+I absolutely love what I do!
+The point, however, is that if you’re friends with a blogger or if you follow one and think wow their life is so easy – they just have to look cute in clothes – please reconsider your perspective.
 There is so much behind the scenes work that you don’t even know about!

 - The Competition is Fierce.
 This one is no joke.
 While I have made some amazing blogger friends who I’m so so so thankful for, I’ve also witnessed the other side of bloggers.
-Certain bloggers are cutthroat and they will pretend to be your friends when it is convenient, dropping you once they have become more successful than you or even lying to you about different things.
+Certain bloggers are cutthroat.
+They pretend to be your friends when it is convenient, dropping you once they have become more successful than you.
+Some even lie to you about different things.
 As much as I thought this kind of drama stopped in high school, it didn’t and I’ve learned to be cautious with who I choose to associate with.
 This has been a good thing because it has allowed me to focus on my friendships with bloggers who actually want me to succeed.